uesg21221/uesgs-arras/README.md

 Don't have a supported device or don't want to mess around with localhost?
 Get a webhost to do the dirty work for you.

-This guide will specifically go through setting up your server on [Glitch](https://glitch.com).
-These steps should be similar you use Replit or another webhost.

-Click the "New project" button at the top-right of the dashboard, and select "Import from GitHub".
+Create a new project and choose to import one from GitHub.
 When prompted for the URL of the repository, type in `https://github.com/Taureon/aps-plus-plus.git`.

-Navigate to `server/config.js` and replace `localhost:26301` with `your-project.glitch.me` (replace `your-project` with the actual name of your project, it should be above settings).
+Navigate to `server/config.js` and replace `localhost:26301` with the URL for your project.
+(For Glitch users, it's `your-project.glitch.me` (replace `your-project` with the actual name of your project, it should be above settings)).

 If you're experiencing issues when trying to launch the project, go to `package.json` and replace `"node": "18.x"` with `"node": "16.x"`.